michellevit/Production-Planner/README.txt

----Note: the env.txt file includes instructions to get new secret keys, etc --Change the file name from 'env.txt' to '.env' -Follow instructions for 'Preparing To Run In Development' (step 4) OR 'Preparing To Deploy In Production' (step 5) -Populate the 'Dimension' DB Table:
+---Note: the env.txt file includes instructions to get new secret keys, etc --Change the file name from 'env.txt' to '.env' -Follow instructions for 'Preparing To Run In Development' (step 4) OR 'Preparing To Deploy In Production' (step 5) -Create a superuser to access Django admin site:
---In the terminal, navigate to the project root directory
---Run: docker-compose exec backend python manage.py import_dimensions_to_db -Populate the 'Product' DB Table:
---In the terminal, navigate to the project root directory -Create a superuser to access Django admin site:
 --python manage.py createsuperuser
 --Use credentials from the .env file